joekang95/CTF/Project 1/Baby BOF/README.md

 Therefore, our padding would be `0x28` bytes.

-In the end, our playload will be:
+In the end, our payload will be:

 ```Python
 b"A"*0x28 + p64(0x040064d)